jMonkeyEngine/jmonkeyengine/CONTRIBUTING.md

 These steps need only be done once...

 1. Install a Java Development Kit (JDK), if you don't already have one.
-2. Set the `JAVA_HOME` environment variable:
+2. Set the JAVA_HOME environment variable:
   + using Bash: `export JAVA_HOME="` *path to your JDK* `"`
   + using PowerShell: `$env:JAVA_HOME = '` *path to your JDK* `'`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to your JDK* `"`

-   The path points to a directory containing "bin" and "lib" subdirectories.
+  + Tip: The path names a directory containing "bin" and "lib" subdirectories.
     On Linux it might be something like "/usr/lib/jvm/java-17-openjdk-amd64"
+  + Tip: You may be able to skip this step if the JDK binaries are in your system path.
 3. Clone the project repository from GitHub:
   + `git clone https://github.com/jmonkeyengine/jmonkeyengine.git`
   + `cd jmonkeyengine`